dataforseo/TypeScriptClient/docs/classes/PageContentInfo.md

 > **`optional`** **footer**: [`PageSectionContentInfo`](PageSectionContentInfo.md)

-parsed content of the footer
+content of the footer of the table

 #### Implementation of